Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Dynamic Operating Envelopes for Distributed Energy Resources

 \subsection{Dynamic Operating Envelope Calculation Framework}

 In the distribution system, there are uncontrollable loads and DERs.
 We assume that with load monitoring devices, utilities can accurately estimate the power consumption trends of uncontrollable loads.
 DERs are managed by DER aggregators, which are responsible for forecasting the available power of DERs.
 The calculation of DOEs for DERs involves two-way communications.
-As shown in Fig.~\ref{DOE framework}, with the forecasts, DER aggregators send prospective upper and lower DER power limits to the utility.
+As shown in Fig.~\ref{DOE framework}, with the forecasts, DER aggregators send prospective upper and lower DER power limits to the utility\footnote{The main objective of this paper is to develop accurate and efficient DOE optimization methods for utilities.
+Although the limits provided by DERs would affect the solution, the effectiveness of the proposed methods does not depend on the limits.
+The integrity of these limits can be guaranteed by specifying requirements in the interconnection agreement.
+In this paper, we assume that DERs can predict their power limits and are willing to share these actual limits with the utility.}.
+Here, a negative lower limit represents the maximum import power of a DER.
 The utility examines the upper and lower limits based on anticipated load levels and determines DOEs for each DER.
 Here, the utility only reduces the upper limit or increases the lower limit to ensure that no operational constraint is breached.
 Then, DOEs are issued to DER aggregators and used to constrain the power of individual DERs.